ManB-crypto/Discord_Music_bot/README.md

 # Discord_bot
-simple discord bot that download and play the audio from Youtube.com.
+Simple discord bot that download and play the audio from Youtube.com.

 ### List of Commands
 * 'ping' to Show discord not internet connection